 Using our brackets to attach the incoming horizontal posts of your pergola to your upright posts, you miter the corners of your horizontal beams and rest them on top of the uprights.
 The bottom half of our Outside Corners bolt to the uprights, and the “ears” of the Outside Corners bolt to the two incoming horizontal posts.

 Yes, we designed our brackets to allow them to be used together.
-You can use a Bent L as an inside corner if you like, and the holes line up with the Outside Corner so that you can layer steel/post/steel and even bolt all the way through (or use 1-3/4” lags for 4×4 posts, and 2-3/4″ lags for 6×6 posts, so they do not hit– which you can pick up at any local hardware store).
+You can use a Bent L as an inside corner if you like, and the holes line up with the Outside Corner so that you can layer steel/post/steel and even bolt all the way through.
+The Bent L’s also line up with the holes on the Flat T’s.

 Likewise, the Double Inside Corners also work.
 The holes for the upright align, so you have the option to bolt through.
 For the ears, they are offset, so that they do not collide.